aniolvv2288/Treball-final-Consultoria-Estadistica/README.md

-# Multivariate and Spatial Analysis of Mortality in Catalonia using INLA
+# Electoral behaviour analysis in Catalonia: evolution and influence socioeconomic and demographic factors

-This repository contains the code, data workflows, and documentation for our final project in Statistical Consulting at the Universitat Autònoma de Barcelona (UAB), including data analysis, INLA modeling, and interactive visualization with Shiny.
+This repository contains the code, data workflows, and documentation for our final project in Statistical Consulting at the Universitat Autònoma de Barcelona (UAB), including data analysis, linear and mixed modeling, machine learning and interactive visualization with Shiny.

 ## 📖 Project Overview